mhenso/RStudio-on-HPC/README.md

 # Prepare your own SIF file
 ## Install singularity
-Refer to this [link](https://singularity-tutorial.github.io/) how to install singularity and get the source from this [github](https://github.com/sylabs/singularity)
+Refer to this [link](https://singularity-tutorial.github.io/) how to install singularity and

+get the source from this [github](https://github.com/sylabs/singularity)

 ## Build SIF file
-Use definition file. singularity build --fakeroot name_container.sif definition_file.def The launch_rserver.sh and rstudio_auth.sh must be put on working directory you build your image file.
+Use definition file.

+singularity build --fakeroot name_container.sif definition_file.def

+The launch_rserver.sh and rstudio_auth.sh must be put on working directory you build your image file.

+You can modify your HPC domain on launc_rserver.sh file.

 ```bash
 ls -1